Konstantin-Bakalov/GoGamers/README.md

   npm start
 ```

-Install dependencies and run all migration.
+Install dependencies and run all migrations.
 Remember to create a database and set env variables beforehand.